Bone Densitometry Technologist

 Technologists working in bone densitometry use specialized x ray equipment that helps measure bone mineral density and content.
 These images help estimate and track bone loss, and can help determine fracture risks.
-ARRT certification is voluntary, but certification in bone densitometry may help those seeking a career in bone densitometry.
+ARRT certification and registration is voluntary, but certification and registration in bone densitometry may help those seeking a career in bone densitometry.

 ARRT doesn't provide a list of job postings within the profession.
 However, bone densitometry technologists

 seeking a position may want to check the ASRT JobBank.

 Certification and Registration